Funding Intelligence

 Private Sector Grant Opportunities

-As the nation remains concerned with a potential economic recession and school community leaders are concerned with a potential 2025 “funding cliff,” there are many critical decisions districts and schools are facing to ensure the most critical PreK–12 education needs are funded and can be sustained for future academic years.
+As many school community leaders remain concerned with a potential economic recession and school community leaders are concerned with budget shortfalls or a lack of funds, there are many critical decisions districts and schools are facing to ensure the most critical PreK–12 education needs are funded and can be sustained for future academic years.

 Aside from the primary PreK–12 funding revenue streams deriving from state and local governments and the federal government (primarily from the U.S. Department of Education), districts and schools may also apply to competitive grant opportunities across a variety of grantmakers such as individuals, foundations, corporations, and other organizations.